St Mary's Cathedral College, Sydney: Co-curricular

 The college supports a musical tradition, with close ties to the St Mary's Cathedral Choir, Sydney, and the cathedral liturgies.
 A music captain is voted in annually to support the music coordinator with music-related activities in the college.
 It also supports sporting sides in all representative Northeast Conference seasonal/gala day sports and carnivals.
 At the conclusion of 2021, it was announced by Sydney Catholic Schools that the CBSA (Christian Brothers Sports Association) which the college was involved in for several years would come to a close, creating a new Northeast Conference that the college competes in since 2022.
 Students at the college have the option to participate in debating, public speaking, mock trial, Duke of Edinburgh Award, and assisting at the Matthew Talbot Hostel in Woolloomooloo.

-The school has a Fairtrade program through to Year 10.
-All students are encouraged to participate in altar serving at the cathedral and to attend Wednesday morning Mass on a weekly basis.
-Student leadership is of high regard at the college with 11 prefects from Year 12, including a captain and a vice-captain, and other roles dedicated to ministry, administration, and sports houses.
-Additionally, each year group nominates four to five class captains from each homeroom and two members of the Student Representative Council to represent the form throughout the college.